yreddys/Basic--Programs--Java/README.md

 	}
 }

+// 14 . java8 program to find the frequency of character

+package com.java8;

+import java.util.Map;
+import java.util.function.Function;
+import java.util.stream.Collectors;

+public class frequencyOfChar {
+	public static void main(String[] args) {

+		String inputString = "reedysekahrreddysekahr";

+		Map<Character, Long> frequencyMap = inputString.chars().mapToObj(c -> (char) c)
+				.collect(Collectors.groupingBy(Function.identity(), Collectors.counting()));

+		System.out.println("Frequency of each character:");
+		frequencyMap.forEach((character, frequency) -> System.out.println(character + ": " + frequency));
+	}
+}

-// 13 .
-Java program to find the first and last index of a given integer in an array?
+//  Java program to find the first and last index of a given integer in an array?
-// 14.
-Program to  find the common values between two lists using Java 8 streams ?
+//  Program to  find the common values between two lists using Java 8 streams ?
-// 15.
-Can you  write a program that counts the number of zeros in an array?
+// Can you  write a program that counts the number of zeros in an array?

 Input : {0, 2, 0, 4, 0, 6, 0}